srobo/kitbook/docs/kit/logistics/transport/procedures.md

 1. Identify the kit to be shipped in the Inventory and move it to an appropriate `in-transit` sub directory \(e.g. `in-transit/to-srz`\).
 2. Once the details have been confirmed, instruct UK Postbox to forward the correct item to the team.
-3. Once UK Postbox have forwarded on the kit, email the local teams co-ordinator with the tracking number/link so that they can pass it onto the team.
+3. Once UK Postbox have forwarded on the kit, email the local teams coordinator with the tracking number/link so that they can pass it onto the team.
 Get them to ask the team to inform them when the kit has been delivered.
 4. Once the kit has been delivered, move the kit in the Inventory to the appropriate `team` sub directory \(e.g. `teams/2017/srz`\).

 ## Managing kits not collected at Kickstart